Fireworks (2023 film): Plot

 Their friendship deepens into affection.
 One evening, during a World Cup match, Italy scores a goal and the two run outside in celebration.
 In the heat of the moment, they exchange kisses, seclude themselves in a storage room, and close the door.
 Gianni starts helping Nino with the fireworks displays as Alfredo's health declines.
 Their growing intimacy draws suspicion.
-Lina, noticing the boys' closeness, warns Carmela, Nino's mother, fearing another scandal like the one that previously ruined Gianni's life.
+A local mother, noticing the boys' closeness, warns Carmela, Nino's mother.
 Carmela, horrified, remains silent but becomes increasingly resentful.
-When Lina informs her again, Carmela confronts her family.
+Lina informs Carmela about Gianni and Nino, fearing another scandal like the one that previously ruined Gianni's life.
+Upon hearing this, Carmela confronts her family.
 Nino is interrogated by his father and uncle, breaking down in tears, denies any involvement with Gianni, and states emphatically that gay people disgust him.

 Forced apart, Gianni loses both his job and his relationship.
 He returns to work for Franco.
 Alfredo's brother, the quarry owner, brings two thugs to beat Gianni in the street in front of his home.
 The men at the neighborhood bar watch the beating without objection.
-Franco, shaken, helps him recover alongside Turi and a sympathetic local girl.
+Franco, shaken, helps him recover alongside Turi and Guiseppina, a sympathetic local girl.
 A priest later visits the despondent Gianni at home.
 Meanwhile, Nino isolates himself.
 During the World Cup final, he sits outside the house, looking at drawings of fireworks he once showed Gianni.
-His uncle Ciccio, using himself as an example, counsels Franco to live as he chooses, but to be more discrete and secretive.
+His uncle Ciccio, using himself as an example, counsels Nino to live as he chooses, but to be more discreet and secretive.
 Encouraged, Nino rides his moped to Gianni's home amid the celebrations for Italy's World Cup victory.
 Gianni, overjoyed, runs to meet him despite Lina's protests.
 The two escape together, swimming that night and spending the next morning in their favourite secluded spot.
 They kiss and hold hands as the camera pans to their moped draped in an Italian flag.
 Two distant gunshots are heard as the screen fades to black.